AcademySoftwareFoundation/rez/docs/source/variants.rst

 because priority is now given to ``maya``, because it's listed in my request, and the first variant has the higher version of maya.

-The rez setting :data:`~config.variant_select_mode` affects this selection behavior.
+The rez setting :data:`variant_select_mode` affects this selection behavior.
 The default mode just described is ``version_priority``, but there is another mode called ``intersection_priority``.
 In this mode, variants are preferred that have *the most number of packages present in the request*; version priority is secondary.